neerazz/TriArchitect-Agent/resources/paper/main.md

 *   **Output:** A fully populated TMG awaiting transformation.

 ### 4.2 The Architect Agent (Proposal & Synthesis)
 **Role:** The Architect acts as the "Senior Engineer."
-It is the intelligent core, backed by an LLM (e.g., GPT-4-Turbo or GPT-5).
+It is the intelligent core, backed by an LLM (e.g., GPT-5.1).
 *   **Workflow:**
     1.  **Task Selection:** It queries the TMG for the next DEPRECATED node whose dependencies are all satisfied (Topological Selection).
     2.  **Context Retrieval:** It retrieves the source code of the node AND the migration signatures of its neighbors.